HandsOnDataViz/book/docs/HandsOnDataViz.md

 neither.
 For example: “use the same intervals… 0, 25, 50 instead of 0,
 15, 50…” runs counter to other advice we give about interpolation.

+TODO: Brainstorm about way to visualize interpolation with sample data

 Normalize Choropleth Map Data
 -----------------------------